ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

  `1 + ( 2 + 3 ) === 6` right association

-__Rule 3 (Identity)__: The result of combining the "identity" element (known as the "empty" in fantasyland) with x is always x.
+__Rule 3 (Identity)__: The result of combining the "identity" element (known as the "empty" in Fantasyland) with x is always x.
 Example:
 "Under the `+` operator the set of integers has an `Identity` of `0`"

 `0 + 1 = 1` left identity